-I also undertook some personal development courses, as far back 1998, with various organisations which helped me to begin seeing life behind a veil of delusion.
+I also undertook some personal development courses, as far back as 1998, with various organisations which helped me to begin seeing life behind a veil of delusion.
 I was fortunate because not only did Clairvision Meditation School teach me meditation but it also gave me a path of transformation where I could continue my personal development through Inner Space Techniques (IST).
 Therefore, through the various personal development courses and through learning and practicing IST, I made huge changes in my attitudes, beliefs and difficulties that kept me feeling deeply unhappy and dissatisfied with life.
-The deep inner transformational work that I’ve undertaken has resulted in gaining a reconnection to my true Self and more importantly, it’s resulted in me living a very happy, successful and fulfilling life, surrounded by amazing people who I adore and feel blessed to know.
+The deep inner transformational work that I’ve undertaken has resulted in gaining a reconnection to my true Self and more importantly, it’s resulted in me living a very happy, successful and deeply fulfilling life.

-Following my degree and all the while running my private practice, I held positions as Alcohol and Other Drugs (AOD) Counsellor for several drug and alcohol treatment centres.
+Following a counselling degree, 5 years later I completed a Master of Social Work, while running my private practice, or holding positions as Trauma Specialist Counsellor and Alcohol and Other Drugs (AOD) Counsellor for several treatment centres across Sydney.

-I have worked with men, women and adolescents experiencing substance addiction, however found I was also often working with concerns such as grief and loss, complex trauma (e.g. abuse) and mental health problems (e.g. depression, anxiety, personality disorders, bipolar).
+I have worked with men, women and adolescents experiencing alcohol and other drugs concerns, however found I was also working with complex trauma (e.g. sexual and domestic violence abuse) and mental health problems (e.g. depression, anxiety, personality disorders, bipolar).
 In addition to counselling I ran therapy groups on managing depression and anxiety, communication skills, DBT (emotion regulation, distress tolerance, mindfulness and interpersonal effectiveness), anger management, domestic/family violence, relationships and relapse prevention (from substance).